 What Is Deductible?

-Clear yes / no / depends answers to common expense deductibility questions — written for freelancers, contractors, and small business owners.
-No fluff.
-No sign-ups.
-Just the rules and practical examples.
+Clear yes / no / depends answers to common U.S. federal expense-deductibility questions — written for freelancers, contractors, self-employed people, and small business owners.
+Pages use current IRS guidance, practical examples, and recordkeeping notes without requiring a sign-up.

 On this page: Categories · How it works · New topics · Popular questions